Quasi-Experimental Shift-Share Research Designs: Introduction

 \section{Introduction}

 A large and growing number of empirical studies use shift-share instruments: weighted averages of a common set of shocks, with weights reflecting heterogeneous shock exposure.
 In many settings, such as those of \textcite{Bartik1991}, \textcite{Blanchard1992} and \textcite{AutorDorn2001}, a regional instrument is constructed from shocks to industries with local industry employment shares measuring the shock exposure.
-In other settings, researchers may combine shocks across countries, income groups, or foreign markets to instrument for treatments at the regional, individual, or firm level.\footnote{Observations in shift-share designs may, for example, represent regions impacted by immigration shocks from different countries \parencite{Card2001}, firms differentially exposed to foreign market shocks \parencite{Hummels2014}, product groups demanded by different types of consumers \parencite{Jaravel2017}, or groups of individuals facing different income growth rates \parencite{Boustan2013}.
-Other influential and recent examples of shift-share IVs include \textcite{Luttmer2006}, \textcite{Saiz2010}, \textcite{Kovak2013}, \textcite{Nakamura2014}, \textcite{Oberfield2014}, \textcite{gmn14}, \textcite{Diamond2016}, \textcite{Suarez2016}, and \textcite{hornbeckmoretti18}.}
+In other settings, researchers may combine shocks across countries, socio-demographic groups, or foreign markets to instrument for treatments at the regional, individual, or firm level.\footnote{Observations in shift-share designs may, for example, represent regions impacted by immigration shocks from different countries \parencite{Card2001,Peri2016}, firms differentially exposed to foreign market shocks \parencite{Hummels2014,Berman2011}, product groups purchased by different types of consumers \parencite{Jaravel2017}, groups of individuals facing different national income trends \parencite{Boustan2013}, or countries differentially exposed to the U.S. food aid supply shocks \parencite{nunnqian14}.
+We present a taxonomy of existing shift-share designs, and how they relate to our framework, in Section \ref{subsec:Taxonomy}.}